EXHIBITION DATES: 10/20/2021 - 01/27/2022

 A quilt is such a recognizable object.
 To see a piece of art treated as such, getting dirty through use, was freeing for Apexer, and his “quilts” from the beginning drew some intriguing comments from viewers.
 The process inherent in his quilt making brought back the human hand, the human eye, and the human connection into artistic creation.

-Through visiting Apexer’s open studio and observing firsthand Apexer and his quilting process, the hope is that viewers will detach from preconceived notions about what art belongs in a gallery and will be impressed, consciously and or subconsciously, with the creative process behind it.
+Through visiting Apexer’s open studio and observing firsthand Apexer and his quilting process, the hope was that viewers would detach from preconceived notions about what art belongs in a gallery and will be impressed, consciously and or subconsciously, with the creative process behind it.

 ABOUT THE ARTISTS